 Something in him had been extinguished, when the officers broke down our door.
 He was mute as they yanked him into handcuffs, almost willing as they pushed him into the dirt.

 I caught one last glimpse of him, before they zipped the plastic over my skull.
-Hunched over in the back of the police car, the rise and fall of his chest the only proof he remained living.
+Hunched over in the back of the police car, the rise and fall of his chest the only proof he was alive.

-It was difficult to tell, with the windows tinted blue and that old-fashioned handsomeness to distract me — but I thought his expression might have been one of relief.
+It was difficult to tell, what with the windows tinted blue, and that old-fashioned handsomeness to distract me — but I thought his expression might have been one of relief.

 There is no sleep in death.
 But some nights, if you are lucky, past lives return and collect in you like rainwater.
-The night the stranger brought me home, I was flooded by memory.
+The night the stranger brought me home, I was gifted a flood.
 Oh, I had received small handfuls of the past before — debris of a time known as childhood, shrapnel lives I could have lived — but nothing like this.
 Discarded sunsets, unending roads.
 The true and all-consuming fear of dying without love.

 Mostly, though, I remembered the end.
 The hospital facing the sea, the walls white as honey.
 Nurses panicking and doing their best not to show it.
 The doctor panicking and making this widely known.
 I knew, then, that it was coming.
 Despite the lime tint of morphine, and the pain splitting apart my center, I struggled to open my eyes.